ANSSI-FR/MLA/CRYPTO.md

 This feature is meant to provide a way for client to implement:

-- a derivation tree
+- A derivation tree
-- keep the root secret in a safe place, and be able to find back the derives secrets
+- Keep the root secret in a safe place, and be able to find back the derives secrets

 The derivation scheme is based on the same ideas than `mla::crypto::hybrid::combine`:

-1. a dual-PRF (HKDF-Extract with a uniform random salt [^combinearg7]) to extract entropy from the private key
+1. A dual-PRF (HKDF-Extract with a uniform random salt [^combinearg7]) to extract entropy from the private key
 2. HKDF-Expand to derive along the given path

 From a private key ($sk_{ecc}^i$ and $sk_{mlkem}^i$), the secret is derived from the path $path$ through: